Pettyman123/APT_SIM/README.md

 ---

 ### Overviews
 The APT Simulation Tool replicates the behavior of Advanced Persistent Threats (APTs) within a controlled environment.
-This project helps cybersecurity professionals test and enhance their detection and response strategies against sophisticated cyberattack.
+This project helps cybersecurity professionals test and enhance their detection and response strategies against sophisticated cyberattacks.

 ---